Acerca de

 For most professionals, the beginning of each career is a period in which significant changes in their identity occur.
 The influences of the organisation in which they work affect the often fragile identity of a novice professional.

-People-professionals experience the ever-changing society, which is increasingly influenced by events elsewhere in the world, to be an increase of intensity and responsibility in their work.
+People-professionals experience the ever-changing society to be an increase of intensity and responsibility in their work, which is increasingly influenced by events elsewhere in the world.
 They are frequently faced with clients, managers, civil society organisations, supervisors, politics, and not to mention the occupational group of their profession.
 All of these stakeholders in their field of employment in one way or another rely on the people-professional.
 This intensification of work requires professionals to consciously and professionally reflect on the many choices they make daily.

 In vocational training, the student professionals have often focused on reflections and feedback on improving the primary skills of their profession.
 However, it is essential for resilient, successful work performance that retrospection also considers the ability to choose how you want to do your job well.